 Trustees and executors have a duty to act in the best interests of a trust and its beneficiaries.
-If you have concerns with the actions of a trustee, our breach of fiduciary duty attorneys at RMO can advocate for you and build a case to protect your rights and interests while upholding the dignity of the trust.
+If you have concerns with the actions of a trustee in California or Texas, our breach of fiduciary duty attorneys at RMO can advocate for you and build a case to protect your rights and interests while upholding the dignity of the trust.

 A breach of fiduciary duty attorney is one who works closely with cases surrounding trust management and protecting the interests of clients against trustees or executors failing to uphold their legal responsibilities.
 These attorneys handle situations that encompass a variety of fiduciary relationships including trust administration.